 Investment Property: Real estate owned with the intent of earning income and not intended for owner occupancy.

-Joint Tenancy: Joint ownership by two or more persons with right of survivorship; all joint tenants own equal interest and have equal rights in the property.
+Joint Tenancy: Joint ownership by two or more persons with the right of survivorship; all joint tenants own equal interest and have equal rights in the property.

 Lien: An encumbrance against property for money due, either voluntary or involuntary.

-Loan-To-Value Ratio (L.T.V.): The ratio of the amount of your mortgage loan and the lower of sales price or appraised value.
+Loan-To-Value Ratio (L.T.V.): The ratio of the amount of your mortgage loan and the lower sales price or appraised value.

 Margin: The number of percentage points a lender adds to the index value to calculate the ARM interest rate at each adjustment period.